nsweeting/versioning/README.md

 described in the  article [APIs as infrastructure: future-proofing Stripe with versioning](https://stripe.com/blog/api-versioning).

-The basic rule is each API version in the schema must only ever concern itself with creating a set of change modules associated with the version ahead of it.
+The basic rule is each API version in the schema must only ever concern itself with creating a set of change modules associated with the version below/above it.
 This contract ensures that we can continue to translate data to legacy versions without enormous effort.